 - NN -

 Jamari White is a blessed visionary, social worker, mental health therapist, and self-coined black liberation healer.
 His work and interests unfold at the intersections of Black liberation, mental health, spirituality, healthy relationships, social institutions and systemic change.
 He received his Western education and training from The University of Chicago and The Ohio State University College of Social Work.
-Contact him at firstname.lastname@example.org and at his online community The Fireline.
+You can contact him at firstname.lastname@example.org.